javanlth/aws-pdf-encrypt-sample/README.md

 aws configure sso
 ```

-While configuring your security credentials, take note of your account ID and save it as the repository secret AWS_ACCOUNT_ID.
+While configuring your security credentials, take note of your account ID and save it as the repository secret AWS_ACCOUNT_ID in the newly created repository.

 Finally, to install AWS SAM CLI, follow the instructions on [https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).